 "Courses in the College of Education are not just reading and taking tests.
 The professors encourage classroom discussion that helps you apply what you are learning to real-life situations."

-An impressive track record.
+- An impressive track record.
 No university in Texas produces more educators than UNT's College of Education – about 1,000 new graduates every year.
 See our Missiong, Vision and Values.

-Nationally recognized degree programs.
-Nationally recognized degree programs.
-Our Counseling program is ranked among the top 10 in the nation and the best in Texas.
+- Nationally recognized degree programs.
+Our Counseling program is ranked among the top 14 in the nation and the best in Texas.

-Access to scholarships exclusively for our students.
-Last year, the College of Education awarded $200,000 in scholarships.
+- Access to scholarships exclusively for our students.
+Last year, the College of Education awarded more than $450,000 in scholarships, travel grants and stipends.
 View College of Education scholarships.